d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

 :begin_tab:`jax`
 Note that we need to redefine the loss function since a network with a dropout layer needs a PRNGKey when using `Module.apply()`, this RNG seed should be explicitly named `dropout`.
+This key is used by the `dropout` layer in Flax to generate the random dropout mask internally.
 :end_tab:

 ```{.python .input}